NuclearQuads/nuclearquads.github.io/instructions/kitinstructions.md

 Note: the battery slot is not currently used by the software.

-# NuclearHazard Fission Kit Software Setup
+# NuclearHazard Fission Kit Software Setup (Method 1/2)

 Make sure the timer is powered with the XT60.
 If you power the Pi directly, the rest of the timer will not have power and that will cause problems.